The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 You **must read this thoroughly**!
 It contains important safety information.

+You will **fill out your progress** on the google sheet.
+Each step must be signed off by Dr. LaBella or Dr. Dineen.

 If you have any questions, do not hesitate to ask Dr. LaBella or Dr. Dineen.

 &nbsp;